 For Graduate Students

-The program boasts a vibrant student organization.
-The History Graduate Student Association (HGSA) offers students opportunities to network with peers, participate in the organization of academic events such as lectures and symposiums, collaborate on projects outside of the classroom, attend special events, and enjoy a bit of relaxation at their upscale social events.
+VCU features a diverse student body, recruited nationally and internationally, and the Department of History boasts a History Graduate Student Association, a vibrant group offering students opportunities to network with peers, participate in the organization of academic events such as lectures and symposiums, and collaborate on projects outside of the classroom.
+Welcome!